svaningelgem/gelanis/docs/sphinx/parallel.rst

     KEYNAME = starclusterkey

     # disable the queue, Sun Grid Engine
-    # (unnecessary for pysparkling and takes time during setup)
+    # (unnecessary for gelanis and takes time during setup)
     DISABLE_QUEUE=True

     # to enable IPython parallel support, uncomment these lines in config: